 V V V to reduce water, light, air and noise pollution Existing tightening of water usage standards in new homes and SUDS legislation could help reduce levels of water pollution.
 No other climate related impacts identified.
 Impacts would be positive and of moderate significance over the plan period This option would be expected to perform as option 1.
-This option would be expected to perform as option 1. ? ? ? to minimise the irreversible loss of undeveloped (greenfield) land Existing housing standards allows high-density developments.
+This option would be expected to perform as option 1. ? ? ? to minimise the irreversible loss of undeveloped (greenfield) land Existing housing standards allows for high-density developments.
 However it is unclear whether building regulation changes would lead to a reduction in density of developments due to technical issues.
-Impact is considered uncertain Sustainable construction could lead to a reduction in development density if passive solar gain and solar and photovoltaic panels are used to deliver improved efficiency.
+Impact is considered uncertain Sustainable construction could lead to a reduction in development density if higher requirements such as Catergory 2 or 3 access standards increase land take.
 Impact is uncertain as design solutions to allow high density development may be available.
-Sustainable construction could lead to a reduction in development density if passive solar gain and solar and photovoltaic panels are used to deliver improved efficiency.
-Impact is uncertain as design solutions to allow high density development may be available.
+Sustainable construction could lead to a reduction in development density if higher requirements such as Catergory 2 or 3 access standards increase land take.
+Impact are uncertain as design solutions to allow high density development may be available.
 V V V To reduce and manage flood risk and surface water runoff The introduction of SUDS legislation could help reduce the likelihood of surface water flooding on new development sites.
 Impacts would be positive and of moderate significance.
-Incorporation of green roofs, rainwater harvesting and sustainable drainage could secure a temporary improvement of water retention on site ahead of any future tightening of building regulations and introduction of SUDS legislation.
-Impacts would be positive and of moderate significance.
-Incorporation of green roofs, rainwater harvesting and sustainable drainage could secure a temporary improvement of water retention on site ahead of any future tightening of building regulations and introduction of SUDS legislation.
-Impacts would be positive and of moderate significance.
-VV VV VV to reduce and manage the impacts of climate change and the District's contribution towards the causes Adoption of energy efficient design and sustainable construction will significantly reduce GHG emissions from new homes.
-This reduction would be fully secured by 2016 in new homes and 2019.
-Impacts would be positive and moderate to major significance Adoption of energy efficient design and sustainable construction will significantly reduce GHG emissions from new homes.
-Impacts would be similar to option 1, although could be deliver around two years earlier if the plan is adopted in 2014.
-Impacts would be positive and moderate to major significance Adoption of energy efficient design and sustainable construction will significantly reduce GHG emissions from new homes.
-Impacts would be similar to option 1, although could be deliver around two years earlier if the plan is adopted in 2014.
-Impacts would be positive and moderate to major significance
+This option would be expected to perform as option 1.
+This option would be expected to perform as option 1.
+VV VV VV to reduce and manage the impacts of climate change and the District's contribution towards the causes Adoption of energy efficient design and sustainable construction in line with current building regulations will significantly reduce GHG emissions from new homes compared to existing stock.
+Impacts would be positive and moderate to major significance This option would be expected to perform as option 1.
+This option would be expected to perform as option 1.

 ? ? ?
-To protect and enhance the cultural, architectural and archeological heritage of the District It is unclear whether increased energy efficiency standards required through building regulation tightening could affect existing listed buildings or the setting of heritage assets by changing local design character.
-Impacts are uncertain It is unclear whether increased energy efficiency standards required through building regulation tightening could affect existing listed buildings or the setting of heritage assets by changing local design character.
-Impacts are uncertain It is unclear whether increased energy efficiency standards required through building regulation tightening could affect existing listed buildings or the setting of heritage assets by changing local design character.
-Impacts are uncertain To improve access to the cultural heritage of the District for enjoyment and educational purposes No significant impact identified No significant impact identified No significant impact identified X × × to conserve and enhance the District's landscape and townscape character Increased energy efficiency requirements for new buildings could alter local townscape character or could push developers towards integrating new renewable energy infrastructure into new development (for example through allowable solutions).
-Impacts are likely to be negative and of minor to moderate significance Increased energy efficiency requirements for new buildings could alter local townscape character or could push developers towards integrating new renewable energy infrastructure into new development (for example through allowable solutions).
-Impacts are likely to be negative and of minor to moderate significance Increased energy efficiency requirements for new buildings could alter local townscape character or could push developers towards integrating new renewable energy infrastructure into new development (for example through allowable solutions).
-Impacts are likely to be negative and of minor to moderate significance
+To protect and enhance the cultural, architectural and archeological heritage of the District It is unclear whether increased standards required through building regulation tightening could affect existing listed buildings or the setting of heritage assets by changing local design character.
+Impacts are uncertain It is unclear whether increased standards required through building regulation tightening could affect existing listed buildings or the setting of heritage assets by changing local design character.
+Impacts are uncertain It is unclear whether increased standards required through building regulation tightening could affect existing listed buildings or the setting of heritage assets by changing local design character.
+Impacts are uncertain To improve access to the cultural heritage of the District for enjoyment and educational purposes No significant impact identified No significant impact identified No significant impact identified X × X to conserve and enhance the District's landscape and townscape character Increased sustainability requirements for new buildings could alter local townscape character.
+Impacts are likely to be negative and of minor to moderate significance This option would be expected to perform as option 1.
+This option would be expected to perform as option 1.

 Reviewed 17 February 2010 by IB, RG, KE, RC, NS.
-Typed up 19 February 2010, Amended 21 May 2013, 31 July 2013.
+Typed up 19 February 2010, Amended 21 May 2013, 31 July 2013, January 2016.